sorbay/sorbay-documentation/docs/en/idlight.md

 Following the "Bring your own UI" philosophy, the IDlight service allows you to configure custom frontend URLs here.
-This could be custom-written JavaScript frontends that integrate with the service API.
+This could be custom-written JavaScript frontends, that integrate with the service API.

 * "Login URL" - Login application URL
 * "Registration URL" - Registration application URL